rxYoungho/Everask/README.md

 ##### 품절 means Sold out

- > - As the map shows, it only shows "sold out" status since the drugstore has no time to renew the stock status of the masks.
+ > - As the map shows, it only depicts "sold out" status since the drugstore has no time to renew the stock status of the masks.

- > -
+ > - Elderask will change the map format to a List format, and simply put all the vinicity and reservation embeded drugstore to the application.

+ > - As soon as the app is opend, the users(elders) will see the current reservation status.

+ > - At near point, Elderask is planning to add a user identification system that allows the reservation if they were born before 1955.